 Intensive study in specific areas of mathematical sciences.
 May be repeated with new content.
-Topics to be announced in the Class Schedule.
+See Class Schedule for specific content.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
+MORE MODE STATEMENTALS

 720. Seminar (1-3)

 Prerequisite: Consent of instructor.

 An intensive study in advanced mathematics.
 May be repeated with new content.
-Topic to be announced in the Class Schedule.
+See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.

 797. Research (1-3) Cr/NC/SP

 Prerequisite: Six units of graduate level mathematics.
 Research in one of the fields of mathematics.
 Maximum credit six units applicable to a master's degree.

 798. Special Study (1-3) Cr/NC/SP

 Prerequisite: Consent of staff; to be arranged with department chair and instructor.
 Individual study.
 Maximum credit six units applicable to a master's degree.

 799A.
 Thesis or Project (3) Cr/NC/SP

 Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.

 799B.
 Thesis or Project Extension (0) Cr/NC

 Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.

 COMPUTER SCIENCE

 676. Seminar in Artificial Intelligence (3)

 Prerequisite: Mathematics 576.